 We would like to establish a connection between elevator pitches and inbound marketing.
 Let’s start by defining the latter: inbound marketing is a strategy that utilises many forms of “pull marketing” (understood as getting customers to come to you).
 Inbound marketing seeks to create brand awareness and attract new business by sparking interest in what you do.
 In short, inbound marketing attracts customers to you so you are not chasing them down.
 It helps prospects find your company in the early stages of their decision-making process, leading to a stronger influence on their future buying decisions.

-When done online, inbound marketing can be put into practice through sharing valuable content (blogs, social media posts, infographics, webinars, etc.).
+When done online, inbound marketing can be put into practice by sharing valuable content (blogs, social media posts, infographics, webinars, etc.).

 “Inbound Marketing is so powerful because you give the searcher/consumer the exact answers they are looking for at the precise point that they need them.
 That builds trust, reputation, and authority in whatever niche you are practicing this form of marketing in.”Joshua Gill, Inbound & SEO Marketing Consultant, Inbound Authority

 It is also possible to execute inbound marketing verbally, i.e., face to face, and a well-delivered elevator pitch is, in my opinion, the first part of the process.
 To be able to share valuable content with someone in person, first, you need to introduce yourself and make them interested in you and what you do.
 Ideally, once you have dazzled them with your elevator pitch, they will have a thousand questions for you and you will have the opportunity to give them “the exact answers they are looking for.”
 The result?
 You have created brand awareness, you have built trust, you have built authority.
 You have now become the go-to person for them should they (or anyone they know) ever need your services.